soesteve/Covid_19_TFG/Dashboard/README.md

-# Desarrollo de un Dashboard para la Evolución de laCOVID-19
+# Desarrollo de un Dashboard para la Evolución de la COVID-19
-# Development of a Dashboard for the Evolution ofCOVID-19
+# Development of a Dashboard for the Evolution of COVID-19